jerrodq2/freelancing-website-practice-project/info/main_npm_modules.md

-# This file explains the basic purpose of the node modules I have installed in the project, what they do, and why/how I use them
+# This file explains the basic purpose of the node modules I have installed in the top project directory, what they do, and why/how I use them

 Example Bullet: Just demonstrating the format for the below modules
 * **Module_name** - Basic description